The psychological aftermath of hurricanes

 Who is at risk?

-Women are more vulnerable to PTSD than men after disasters, said Lowe.
+Women are more vulnerable to PTSD than men after disasters, Lowe said.

-"In general, people who have fewer resources -- so lower levels of social support, lower income -- tend to be more vulnerable," said Lowe.
+"In general, people who have fewer resources -- so lower levels of social support, lower income -- tend to be more vulnerable," she said.
 "As well as racial and ethnic minorities."

 Robinson added that children and the elderly are also more vulnerable.

-"Cumulative exposure also serves as a precursor" to PTSD, said Robinson, so people who have had past traumatic experiences will be more susceptible to stress.
+"Cumulative exposure also serves as a precursor" to PTSD, Robinson said, so people who have had past traumatic experiences will be more susceptible to stress.

-Even first responders, who help others in dire circumstances, can succumb to symptoms of anxiety and depression following a natural disaster, said Robinson: "If you are not processing the things that you see in a very healthy way, you are at more risk for a long-term consequence."
+Even first responders, who help others in dire circumstances, can succumb to symptoms of anxiety and depression after a natural disaster, Robinson said: "If you are not processing the things that you see in a very healthy way, you are at more risk for a long-term consequence."

 Temple said that a lot of the mental health issues following a natural disaster stem from "direct exposure" to being in danger and seeing other people imperiled.

-"So some of those at the epicenter of the disaster are certainly going to be the most vulnerable to mental health problems," said Temple.
-Yet, people throughout the Houston area and even nationally felt distress just by seeing images from the 24/7 news cycle, he said.
-Whether images of a disaster are viewed on social media or television, said Temple, it is usually those who have already experienced previous traumas who will succumb to distress.
+"So some of those at the epicenter of the disaster are certainly going to be the most vulnerable to mental health problems," Temple said.
+However, people throughout the Houston area and even nationally felt distress just by seeing images from the 24/7 news cycle, he said.
+Whether images of a disaster are viewed on social media or television, Temple said, it is usually those who have already experienced previous traumas who will succumb to distress.

-As Martinez of the Hogg Foundation for Mental Health noted, "It's been said that time heals all wounds, but there's reason to doubt that truism."
+As Martinez, of the Hogg Foundation for Mental Health, noted, "It's been said that time heals all wounds, but there's reason to doubt that truism."

 What to do?